Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 Note:

 * Let the player pick the relevant skill to roll.
-For instance, one may argue that either Awareness, Empathy, Theatrics or Tactics may give them an intuition of what other people will do, Awareness, Investigate or Tinkering may give them an intuition of how technology will evolve, etc.
+For instance, one may argue that either Awareness, Empathy, Theatrics or Tactics may give them an intuition of what other people will do, Awareness, Investigate or Tinkering may give them an intuition of how technology will evolve, Fight or Shoot combined with Help Thyself will let them take part in a future conflict, etc.

 * On a Tie, the Fact just established provides a Boost to the player for the rest of the Explanation